-- (a) The smelters and refiners listed in the table were identified by the Suppliers as being part of our 2015 supply chain.
-The smelters and refiners listed above may not be all of the smelters and refiners in our 2015 supply chain, since many of our Suppliers were unable to identify all of the smelters and refiners used to process the necessary 3TG content contained in our in-scope products and because not all of our Suppliers responded to our inquiries. - (b) All information in the table is as of April 18, 2016. - (c) "Compliant" means that the smelter or refiner was compliant with the CFSI's Conflict-Free Smelter Program's ("CFSP") assessment protocols including through mutual recognition, and those indicated as "Re-audit in process."
-Included smelters or refiners were not necessarily Compliant for all or part of 2015 and may not continue to be Compliant for any future period. - (d) "On Reference List Only" means the smelter or refiner is not listed as "Compliant" or "Active."
-"Active" means that a smelter or refiner is listed by the CFSI as having submitted a signed Agreement for the Exchange of Confidential Information and Auditee Agreement contracts to the CFSP or, according to information published by the CFSI, the smelter has agreed to complete a CFSP validation audit within two years of membership issuance by the Tungsten Industry Conflict Minerals Council. - (e) The compliance status reflected in the table is based solely on information made publicly available by the CFSI, without independent verification by us. - (f) Country location is the location of the smelter or refiner and is based solely on information made publicly available by the CFSI without independent verification by us.
+- (a) The refiner listed in the table was identified by the Suppliers as being part of our 2017 supply chain.
+The refiner listed above is not the only smelter or refiner in our 2017 supply chain, since most of our Suppliers provided information at a company level (meaning for all of their products, rather than specific to the products that they sold to us), and because not all of our Suppliers responded to our inquiries. - (b) All information in the table is as of April 23, 2018. - (c) "Conformant" means that the smelter or refiner was conformant with the RMI's RMAP assessment protocols including through mutual recognition, and those indicated as "Re-audit in process."
+The listed refiner was not necessarily Conformant for all or part of 2017 and may not continue to be Conformant for any future period. - (d) The compliance status reflected in the table is based solely on information made publicly available by the RMI, without independent verification by us. - (e) Country location is the location of the smelter or refiner and is based solely on information made publicly available by the RMI without independent verification by us.